Daffodils in Raleigh

 Daffodils are in bloom from February through March.
 We typically see peak blooms in early to mid-March.

-The flowers are planted in Flowers Field, near the Flower Cottage.
+The flowers were planted in Flowers Field, near the Flower Cottage.
 Reference this map for directions.

 Park visitors are welcome every day of the week from dawn to dusk.